-Automated customer service can vary in complexity, from automated email responses to intelligent AI chatbots.
-Their benefits can vary too, from increasing efficiency and cutting costs, to providing 24/7 availability and improving the customer experience.
-Let’s now explore some automated customer service examples to learn how you can bring AI into your operations.
+Automated customer service examples are abundant.
+They vary in complexity, from automated email responses to intelligent AI chatbots – one of the most common examples of AI in customer service.
+Their benefits vary too, from increasing efficiency and cutting costs, to providing 24/7 availability and improving the customer experience.
+Let’s now explore some automated customer service examples to learn how you can bring this tech into your operations.

 Customer service automation can come in many types and forms, some simple and others complex.
 In this blog, we will cover some of the most common automated customer service examples that you could adopt to improve your team’s and agents’ efficiency and productivity.

 Depending on your needs and team size, here are some automated customer service examples listed by complexity:

 Canned messages are pre-defined answers to frequently asked questions from customers.
 Agents can select the message response with a click of a button, rather than typing out the full response.
 As well as public canned messages that all agents can access, individual agents can also create their own private canned messages.